 Ok so, how do I do this?
 How do we eat at Disney World with FPIES?

-I’ve left more than one meal when I had a server that didn’t understand (most recently at Beaches and Cream) and sometimes you can wait 30 mins for a meal from a chef (not always but never say never) so having safe snacks or meals can make a huge difference in your anxiety level.
+I’ve left more than one meal when I had a server that didn’t understand and sometimes you can wait 30 mins for a meal from a chef (not always but never say never) so having safe snacks or meals can make a huge difference in your anxiety level.

 Step 2- Look for safe food, not magical food.